okyska/android-testing/README.md

 ## *.
 Testcases for practice

+===== Day 2
+## 1. onData to select interests at the end of the list
+* onData allows to select interests at the end of the list without failure (ex.
+Football and Astronomy will failure with old implementation)

 # Android Testing

 This project is a fake Android app that is intended to be used in workshop training to learn Android testing practices.